• Asia Pacific Rentals & Services

 NEW WASTEWATER SYSTEM SUPPORTS PNG LNG FACILITY EXPANSION

-Centurion Water & Wastewater Solutions is delivering a modular Sequencing Batch Reactor (SBR) wastewater treatment system for an LNG project in Papua New Guinea, designed to support a growing workforce and integrate with existing infrastructure.
-The staged system will scale from 500 to 750 EP, with durability, efficiency and future expansion built into the design.
-The treatment plant will be ready for operation by late October 2025.
+Centurion Water & Wastewater Solutions delivered a modular Sequencing Batch Reactor (SBR) wastewater treatment system for an LNG project outside Port Moresby in Papua New Guinea, designed to support a growing workforce and integrate seamlessly with existing infrastructure.
+A key success was the reuse of three existing 150 kL tanks, which reduced capital costs, shortened delivery time and lowered the project’s footprint, important advantages for remote sites.
+The staged system scales from 500 to 750 EP, with durability, efficiency and future expansion built into the design.
+The treatment plant was ready for operation in November 2025.

 The Client